Get the how-to for this FALL inspired stove top potpourri that will make your home smell amazing for the autumn season.

 If you are all for FALL and you’re ready to jump head first into getting yourself and your home ready for the new season, then get this stove top potpourri going asap.
 Next, give your porch an uplift with some fall decor and a pretty wreath.
 Then, start in on all of your favorite, fall recipes, and you’ll be golden.

-PSA: Did you know we have a FREE ebook on “7 Ways to be More Efficient and Effective With Your Homemaking?”
-Sign up for our email list HERE to get yours today!
+PSA: Did you know I have a FREE ebook on “5 Secrets to SIMPLE, Seasonal, Old-fashioned Homemaking?”
+Sign up for my email list HERE and I’ll send you the password to the subscriber library where you’ll get access to this, and much more!

 What Is a Stove Top Potpourri?